-We are very pleased to invite you to contribute to the eighth edition of the DH Benelux Conference, which will take place at the University of Luxembourg, from 1-3 June, 2022.
+We are very pleased to invite you to contribute to the 10th edition of the DH Benelux Conference, which will take place in Belgium at KBR – the Royal Library of Belgium from 31 May -2 June, 2023.
 The annual DH Benelux conference serves as a platform for the community of interdisciplinary Digital Humanities researchers to meet, present and discuss their latest research findings and to demonstrate tools and projects.
-This year’s central theme is ‘RE-MIX’.
-You will find the complete Call for Papers below.
+This year’s central theme is ‘Crossing Borders’.
+You can find the complete Call for Papers below.

-We accept abstracts written in English and in any official language of the Benelux.
-Note that abstracts written and/or presented in any other language than English will likely limit the impact of your message.
+We accept abstracts written in English (preferred) and in any official language of the Benelux.

-We invite submissions of abstracts on any aspect of Digital Humanities: practical experimentation, theorising, cross- and multidisciplinary work, and new and relevant developments.
-This year, the conference’s central theme is ‘RE-MIX: creation and alteration in DH’ (alluding to the theme of the European Capital of Culture, Esch-sur-Alzette).
-Of particular interest are contributions that consider the use, re-use, revision/alteration and diffusion/dissemination of ideas, cultural artefacts and/or data.
+We invite submissions of abstracts on any aspect of Digital Humanities: practical experimentation, theorizing, cross- and multidisciplinary work, and new and relevant developments.
+This year, the conference’s central theme is “Crossing borders: digital humanities research across languages and modalities”.
+Of particular interest are contributions that consider multilingualism and/or integrated processing of sources in different forms as images, maps, sounds texts and datasets.

 Relevant subjects can be any of—but are not limited to—the following: